 This server does not relay email originating on nonlocal systems.
-(You must set the dc_relay_domains variable [page 767] for the local system to act as a relay.)
-For this configuration to work, you must be able to make outbound connections and receive inbound connections on port 25 (see "Firewall" on page 757).
+(You must set the dc relay domains variable [page 690] for the local system to act as a relay.)
+For this

 Working with root privileges, use a text editor to set the following configuration variables in /etc/exim4/update-exim4.conf.conf: